3 minute read

 Climate change has been making headlines for years.
-But now, focus on the subject has sharpened and nearly everyone is paying attention.
+Focus on the subject has sharpened and nearly everyone is paying attention.
 There’s increased pressure on both businesses and schools to boost their sustainability credentials.

-Luckily, as a school, you almost certainly have a large headcount so your potential to make an impact is significant.
-Not to mention that young people have unbridled enthusiasm to make positive changes to the world around them, so you’ll be inspiring, motivating and engaging your pupils, too.
+If you have a large headcount, your potential to make an impact is significant.
+Young people have unbridled enthusiasm to make positive changes to the world around them, so you’ll be inspiring, motivating, and engaging your students.

-Here are three tips to improve your school’s carbon footprint, whilst simultaneously boosting school-wide collaboration:
+Here are three tips to improve your school’s carbon footprint while simultaneously boosting school-wide collaboration:

 1. Be energy efficient

-Encourage pupils and staff to turn off all the lights and power down computers at the end of the day.
-Suggest keeping doors shut to stop heat escaping and check the energy consumption of your appliances.
+Encourage students and staff to turn off all the lights and power down computers at the end of the day.
+Keep doors shut to stop heat escaping and check the energy consumption of your appliances.

-Of course, it’s a lot easier for your pupils (and staff!) to understand energy use when you can see it in action.
+Of course, it’s a lot easier for your students and staff to understand energy use when you can see it in action.
 Energy meters that clearly show usage aren’t just great learning tools—they encourage everyone to conserve energy and water throughout the day.
 Energy monitoring can be incorporated into school-wide competitions and fun activities, as well as classroom sustainability lessons.

 2. Recycle and reuse

 Start by dotting eye-catching recycling bins around the playground.
-Before long, pupils won’t think twice before putting banana skins into the food waste and their used paper in the recycling.
-Next, encourage teachers and pupils to consider their waste disposal by setting up classroom recycling stations.
+Before long, students won’t think twice before putting banana skins into the food waste and their used paper in the recycling.
+Next, encourage teachers and students to consider their waste disposal by setting up classroom recycling stations.

 Combine data plotting with raising awareness by creating wall graphs.
 A data wall in the school hall could be updated regularly to keep track of the quantity of items recycled, and from which class.

-Recycling isn’t just about correctly separating out and disposing of general waste, of course.
+Recycling isn’t just about correctly separating out and disposing of general waste.
 Consider the materials in your school too.
 Take the canteen, for example.
 Some green schools have rules against students bringing single use plastic containers and encourage reusable flasks.
 Canteens should also avoid ‘use and throw’ plates and shift to reusable materials.

 3. Reduce paper reliance